Nkaleth/messaging-app-mern/README.md

 In order to run this project you need:

 - Clone this repo
-- Go to the dev branch.
+- Go to the main branch.
 - Run npm run dev
 - Enjoy it. 😃